ofirs22/stunning-journey/README.md

   },
   "author": "",
   "license": "ISC",
-  "dependencies": { (here we list all dependencies)
+  "dependencies": { 👈(here we list all dependencies)
-    "express": "^4.17.2" (this is the express dependency), "mysql2": "^2.3.3",
+    "express": "^4.17.2" 👈(this is the express dependency), "mysql2": "^2.3.3",
     "nodemon": "^2.0.15",
     "sequelize": "^6.12.1"